fritzo/parsable/README.rst

             '''This does something to each file'''
             # ...

-3. Dispatch at the end of the script
+3. Dispatch at the end of the script.

     .. code-block:: python